Infant in Seattle ER is 8th confirmed measles case in Puget Sound area outbreak

 The CDC reports that the 2019 measles outbreak in the U.S. is the most significant since 1994, with 880 cases reported between Jan.
 1 and May 17.

-Before 1963, when measles vaccination programs began, the CDC estimates 3 to 4 million people contracted measles annually in the United States.
-Of those cases reported to CDC each year, 400 to 500 died, 48,000 were hospitalized, and 1,000 developed encephalitis, or brain swelling.
+Before 1963, when measles vaccination programs began, the CDC estimates, 3 to 4 million people contracted measles annually in the United States.
+Of those cases reported to the CDC each year, 400 to 500 died, 48,000 were hospitalized, and 1,000 developed encephalitis, or brain swelling.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.